-If you've a blogger, you've probably been tempted to use free images in your posts.
+If you've a blogger, you've probably been tempted to use free images on your blog posts.
 Hey, we've all been tempted!
-This article will present the pros and cons of the free approach to using images and will hopefully persuade you that using free photos and images may not be the way to go.

-You can find free images covering just about any topic imaginable-- from purse-toting bears to abstract textures to sporting events, and everything in between.
+- Lots of Choices.
+You can find free images covering just about any topic imaginable– from purse-toting bears to abstract textures to sporting events, and everything in between.

-Many of the images offered at free sites are created by amateurs and hobbyists, and therefore the quality of these pictures may not be up to par with the image you want to project in your blog.
+- Quality of Images.
+Many of the images offered at free sites are created by amateurs and hobbyists.
+At stock photo sites, freebies are often images that were rejected for the main library, or that were accepted but hardly every sold.
+Therefore the quality of these pictures may not be up to par with the image you want to project in your blog.
 In design and marketing (and journalism), professionalism equates to legitimacy.

+- Possible Copyright Infringement.
 It is a common misconception that if an image appears on the web it is public domain.
 This is not true.
 Like music and artwork, all images and photographs are covered by copyright law, even if they are posted online.
-And we all know by now that it is illegal to use copyrighted materials without proper permission and you can be held accountable.
-When you use images from free sites you may be using copyrighted materials unknowingly.
+And we all know by now that it is illegal to use copyrighted materials without proper permission.
+You might be grabbing images from a free images site, but they might still be copyrighted, and you can be held accountable, regardless of being unaware of the infringement.

+- Lack of Model Releases.
 A model release is a signed form that gives a photographer (and the end user) permission to use a person's likeness in marketing, advertising, artwork, etc. A model release is required anytime you use a photograph that contains an identifiable person.
-A person's right to privacy is protected by law-- even when the person is in public.
+A person's right to privacy is protected by law– even when the person is in public.
 The only time a model release is not required is when a photograph is directly related to a newsworthy event (this is called Editorial Use).
 A quick browse through the major free stock photo sites reveals that model released photos are hard to come by.